Standard Brands

 By 1940, it was the number-two brand of packaged goods after General Foods.
 By 1955 the company was listed as 75 in the Fortune 500.

 Standard Brands made several acquisitions.
 It bought Planters in 1960, and the Curtiss Candy Company in 1964.
+In 1970 it purchased the British snack food company Walkers from the Walkers family.
 In 1979, it acquired Inver House scotch.

 Seagrams approached Standard Brands with the idea of a merger.
 The company merged with Nabisco in 1981 to form Nabisco Brands, Inc.